TehMuffinMoo/ibPS/docs/index.md

       -Strict
     </td>
     <td>
 This is used to apply strict name checking when querying objects.
-The default is to perform wildcard/lazy matches based on submitted query parameters.
+The default is to perform wildcard/lazy matches based on submitted query parameters.<br><br>
 When using -Strict, search parameters use the `==` operator, ensuring only exact matches.
 This is a case-insensitive search by default.
-To do a case-sensitive search, specify the `-CaseSensitive` switch parameter.
+To do a case-sensitive search, specify the `-CaseSensitive` switch parameter.<br><br>
 When not using -Strict, search parameters use the `~` operator, this matches based on a regex string.
 A global regex modifier `(?i)` is automatically appended to search parameters.
 If you want to use case-sensitive regex, you can optionally specify the `-CaseSensitive` parameter on supported functions.
     </td>
   </tr>